electricbookworks/electric-book-workflow/_site/README.md

 The framework repo's folders and files follow the [standard Jekyll structure](http://jekyllrb.com/docs/structure/): in the root are `_include`, `_layouts` and `css` folders, and `_config.yml` and `index` files.
 The HTML snippets in `_includes` and `_layouts` should be enough for most simple books.
 But every case will be different, and you may have to make additions to suit your project.
 This is especially the case for the CSS.

-One framework repo can hold one or many books (for instance all the books in a series with consistent structure and layout, since all books in a collection use the same CSS).
+One framework repo can hold one or many books (for instance all the books in a series, since all books in a collection may use the same CSS).
 Each book's content is in its own folder in the root.

 In the framework repo, we have `book-one` as an example with a few sample files in it.
 In each file's YAML header, we specify the style to use – that is, how will this section of the book look?
 (That `style` YAML sets the class of the output HTML's `<body>` element.
 We use these to control CSS and page structure.)